 2.4GHz protocols such as WiFi, Zigbee, and Bluetooth are generally poor choices for wireless sensors for a number of reasons.
 First, protocols that run in the 2.4GHz spectrum have very poor range and propagation through objects such as walls and floors.
 One might note that they commonly have trouble getting a WiFi connection on the second floor of their house when the WiFi router is in the basement and there is any type of obstruction in the way.
 Home automation systems utilizing protocols such as Zigbee will often find that they have trouble connecting to the very next room.
-LoRa devices, on the other hand, can reach distances of many miles in open air environments and perform very well through obstructions such as buildings or equipment.
+LoRa devices, on the other hand, can reach distances of many miles in open-air environments and perform very well through obstructions such as buildings or equipment.

 Second, the 2.4GHz spectrum is very "noisy" meaning that there are 2.4GHz devices all around us competing for air time which affects link quality.
 LoRa runs at 915MHz in the US and thus does not have interference with local WiFi and most other wireless devices.

-Third, security and key management is unreliable with protocols such as WiFi.
+Third, security and key management are unreliable with protocols such as WiFi.
 For example, if someone changes the password on a WiFi router, all WiFi devices will likewise need to be updated.
-How though, does the password get updated on small battery powered devices that have no user interface?
-Common WiFi devices such as smartphones, TVs, laptops, etc have displays and allow you to easily change the password, but for very simple battery powered sensors this is not the case.
+How though, does the password get updated on small battery-powered devices that have no user interface?
+Common WiFi devices such as smartphones, TVs, laptops, etc. have displays and allow you to easily change the password, but for very simple battery-powered sensors, this is not the case.

 Fourth, battery consumption for devices such as WiFi, Bluetooth, Zigbee, and cellular devices is relatively high.
-Not only is the transmit power high, but the devices must maintain regular communication to a gateway or base station to maintain its connected status.
+Not only is the transmit power high, but the devices must maintain regular communication to a gateway or base station to maintain their connected status.
 LoRaWAN devices, on the other hand, can enter a deep sleep mode and only wake up to transmit when necessary to communicate a new event.
 This allows for very long battery life on the order of 5-10 years in most applications.